daniele77/aricpp/README.md

 * fluent interface
 * efficient (tested with sipp traffic generator)

 ## Requirements

-aricpp requires a c++14 compiler, and relies on the following libraries:
+aricpp requires a c++14 compiler, and relies on the boost libraries (v.
+1.66.0 or later).
-* boost (www.boost.org)
-* beast (http://github.com/boostorg/beast tested with version 123 - commit 885b9df)

 ## Installation

 aricpp library is header-only: it consists entirely of header files containing templates and inline functions, and require no separately-compiled library binaries or special treatment when linking.

 Extract the archive wherever you want.

 Now you must only remember to specify the aricpp, beast and boost paths when compiling your source code.

 ## Compilation of the samples

 You can find some examples in the directory "samples".
-Each .cpp files correspond to an executable.
-You can compile each sample by including aricpp, boost and beast header files and linking boost system, boost program options (and pthread on linux).
+Each .cpp file corresponds to an executable.
+You can compile each sample by including aricpp and boost header files and linking boost system, boost program options (and pthread on linux).

-Are also provided:
+In the directory samples you can also find:

 * a GNU make file (Makefile)
 * a Windows nmake file (makefile.win)
 * a Visual Studio solution

-You can specify boost and beast library paths in the following ways:
+You can specify boost library path in the following ways:

 ### GNU Make

-    make CXXFLAGS="-I<boost_include> -isystem <beast_include>" LDFLAGS=-L<boost_lib>
+    make CXXFLAGS="-isystem <boost_include> LDFLAGS=-L<boost_lib>

 example:

-    make CXXFLAGS="-I/opt/boost_1_63_0/install/x86/include -isystem /opt/beast/include/" LDFLAGS=-L/opt/boost_1_63_0/install/x86/lib
+    make CXXFLAGS="-isystem /opt/boost_1_66_0/install/x86/include LDFLAGS=-L/opt/boost_1_66_0/install/x86/lib

 (if you want to use clang instead of gcc, you can set the variable CXX=clang++)

 ### Windows nmake

-Set the environment variables BOOST and BEAST.
+Set the environment variable BOOST.
 Then, from a visual studio console, use the command:

     nmake /f makefile.win

 ### Visual Studio solution

-Set the environment variables BOOST and BEAST.
+Set the environment variable BOOST.
 Then, open the file `aricpp/samples/aricpp_samples/aricpp_samples.sln`

 ## Compilation of the Doxygen documentation